 array_intersect

-The array_intersect() function is used to compute the intersection of the first-level elements of all input arrays.
+The array_intersect() function calculates the intersection of the first-level elements of all input arrays.
 The syntax is as follows:

 array_intersect(arr_list)